-In today’s episode of EventPlanning BlueprintTV, I talk to Miriam Wexler of Wexler Events about how she took the leap of faith earlier this year, quit her job, and how she found her event planning clients.
+Miriam Wexler of Wexler Events shares how she quit her job, started her event business, and how she finds event planning clients.

-Miriam shares step-by-step what she put in place before taking the plunge, what her biggest struggles have been to-date, some low cost (Read: FREE!!) marketing ideas that you can implement today, how to find new event planning clients in the most unsuspecting places, and the importance of working on your business while you still have income from another resource.
+Miriam shares what she put in place before starting her business, her biggest struggles, some low cost marketing ideas that you can implement today, how to find new event planning clients in the most unsuspecting places, and the importance of working on your business while you still have income coming in.

 - Start a blog

 - Integrate them all – you can do this through WordPress and/or Hootsuite

 - Focus on events that you’re most passionate about ie: fundraisers, corporate, parties, etc.

 - Network, introduce yourself, network, introduce yourself, network some more…

 - Have business cards designed – not free, but a good idea to spend money on good quality cards.